Free (television host)

-Career
+Early life and career

-Free was born as Marie Antoinette Wright to African-American parents.
+Free was born to African-American parents.
 She became involved in the arts as a child in Boston, Massachusetts.
 She attended the Roxbury Center for Performing Arts for 11 years, but traveled and toured as part of a young dance troupe.
 Inspired by her hometown group New Edition, she was part of a few groups in Boston performing and winning talent shows, while improving her singing and rap skills.
 One of her biggest breaks in her dancing career was performing in the 1991 hip-hop music video of Good Vibrations by Marky Mark and the Funky Bunch.

 Free left Boston to immerse herself in her true passion: music.
 One of Free's "stepping stones" was an internship at a radio station in Massachusetts, where she began to make a name for herself.
 She then made career moves between Los Angeles and New York City in an effort to build the structure of her calling.
 She appeared on Patriots, the second track on Can-I-Bus, the debut album from critically acclaimed hip-hop artist Canibus.
 This appearance was her first major appearance and the album eventually went gold.
 Her appearance on the album was a direct result of her professional connection with Wyclef and his Refugee Camp crew.